-This is positive news for the six Singapore REITs that have significant exposure to office properties in Singapore.
+This is positive news for the five Singapore REITs that have significant exposure to office properties in Singapore.

-Of these six REITs, Keppel REIT, whose top tenants include companies in banking and financial services, government agencies, technology and media, has the highest exposure to office assets.
+- Keppel REIT is a pure-play office REIT whose top tenants include companies in banking and financial services, government agencies, technology and media.

 Overview of Grade A offices in Singapore